messente/messente-api-csharp/docs/OmnimessageApi.md

             Configuration.Default.Password = "YOUR_PASSWORD";

             var apiInstance = new OmnimessageApi();
-            var omnimessageId = omnimessageId_example;  // string | UUID of the scheduled Omnimessage to be cancelled
+            var omnimessageId = omnimessageId_example;  // string | UUID of the scheduled omnimessage to be cancelled

             try
             {